josdejong/typed-function/README.md

 - Extend function signatures:
   - Optional arguments like `'[number], array'` or like `number=, array`
   - Nullable arguments like `'?Object'`
-- Be able to merge typed functions into a new typed function, like `fn1 = merged(fn2, fn3)`.
 - Create a good benchmark, to get insight in the overhead.
-- Allow conversions not to be able to convert any input (for example string to number is not always possible).
+- Allow conversions to fail (for example string to number is not always possible).
+Call this `fallible` or `optional`?

 ### Version 2